BhaaSyr/BhaaSyr/README.md

 -------------------------

-- 🌱 I'm currently learning machine learning and mongoDB
+- 🌱 I'm currently learning machine learning and Laravel API
 - 👨‍💻 I love analysing and working on real world projects and AI
 - 📫 How to reach me bahaa.homsbakr@gmail.com
  <h4>Connect with me:</h4>